saylesss88/nix-book/src/nix/hardening_networking.md

 to `about:preferences#search` and at the bottom click `Add`, URL will be `https://searx.be/search?q=%s`.

+> ❗️ NOTE: The above searx is the default and doesn't give many relevant
+> results.
+To get relevant results find a
+> [public instance](https://searx.space/) with a good rating from your area and
+> add the `search?q=%s` to the end of it.
+For example, I'm using
+> `https://priv.au/search?q=%s`.
+This gives better results than DDG in my
+> opinion.

 Searx is a bit different, you can choose which search engine you want for your current search with `!ddg search term` to use duckduckgo for example.